 Pomodoro forces you to be disciplined about remaining focused on one task.
 It’s about doing more in less time.

-“Me” time is important.
-Often we feel guilty about taking time for ourselves—trying to fit it into the day with commuting, work, playing with our children, cooking dinner, bedtime routines, time with our spouse, etc. How can we prioritize time for ourselves in our already jam-packed days?
+‘Me time’ is important.
+Often we feel guilty about taking time for ourselves—trying to fit it in with work, playing with our children, cooking dinner, bedtime routines, time with our spouse, etc. How can we prioritize time for ourselves?